Ten of Swords

 The Dying Achilles was created by the German sculptor Ernst Herter in 1884 and resides in Achilleion Palace on the Greek island of Corfu.

-The original Eirene and Plutus was known to have stood in the Agora in Athens (the center of Athenian business, law and the democratic process), around 400BC but is lost to us.
-We know what it looked like via a Roman copy currently residing in the Glyptothek, Munich, Germany.
+The original Eirene and Plutus stood in the Agora in Athens (the center of Athenian business, law, and the democratic process) around 400 BCE, but is now lost.
+We know its appearance through a Roman copy currently residing in the Glyptothek in Munich, Germany.

 Final Words